Southampton-RSG/2015-12-15-Southampton/novice/python/03-loops.md

 ### So what's happening in a loop?

-Let's write a different program called `count_vowels.py`, with another loop that repeatedly updates a variable:
+Let's look at a different program called `count_vowels.py`, with another loop that repeatedly updates a variable:

 ~~~ {.python}
 length = 0